Multiplayer bandits without observing collision information: Relaxing the assumptions.

-\subsection{More players than arms}
+\subsection{More players than arms.}

-If $m > K$, the term $\sum_{i\in[m]} \mu_i$ in the definition of regret~(\ref{regret_def}) is not well defined, hence we must redefine the regret.
+We next consider the assumption that $K \geq m$ and explain how and when it can be removed.
+First, note that if $K<m$ then the term $\sum_{i\in[m]} \mu_i$ in the definition of regret~(\ref{regret_def}) is not well defined, hence we must redefine the regret.
 There are two natural ways to do this.

-\subsubsection{Original model}
+\subsubsection{Original model.}

-In the original model, the best strategy of the players had they known the means would be for $K-1$ of them to occupy the best $K-1$ arms, and for the rest to occupy the worst arm; so the regret in this case can be defined as
+In the original model, if $K<m$, then the best strategy for the players, had they known the means, would be for $K-1$ of them to occupy the best $K-1$ arms and for the rest to occupy the worst arm; so the regret in this case can be defined as